GENIVI/persistence-db-configuration-tool/READEM.md

 ## License and Copyright

-Copyright (c) 2016 Continental Corporation
+Copyright (c) 2016 Mentor Automotive

 The source code included here is licensed under the MPL 2.0.
 Please see the "LICENSE" file for more information.
 Text documents are licensed under creative commons 4.0